 SUBSIDIARIES/ JOINT VENTURES/ ASSOCIATE COMPANIES

-Details pertaining to companies that became subsidiaries/ joint ventures/associates andthose that ceased to be the subsidiaries/ joint ventures/associates of the Company duringthe year are provided in Note 39 of the notes to the Consolidated FinancialStatements forming part of this Annual Report.
+Details pertaining to companies that became subsidiaries/ joint ventures/associates andthose that ceased to be the subsidiaries/ joint ventures/associates of the Company duringthe year are provided in Note no. 39 of the notes to the Consolidated FinancialStatements forming part of the Annual Report.